-Creative Thinking: Party of One
+Creative Thinking Exercise: Party of 1

 My favorite thing about improv is that it must be done with people.
 Without people it's just me talking to myself in different voices, which I promise is more scary than entertaining.
 (I'll save that version of me for when I'm age 75+).